investindex/Advanced/README.md

 This section is under construction.
+The advice here is provisional and subject to further research, but it might be useful, so it's here.

 &nbsp;